Marte Mjøs Persen: 2023

 In March 2023, she announced a forced wage board against to put an end to the aid ambulance strike, which had put NHO Luftfart and Parat against each other.
 The latter of which argued that a forced wage board would not help solve the issue, while Mjøs Persen called it "unfortunate" that the two parties had not been able to reach an agreement.

 In June, Mjøs Persen confirmed in parliament in response to a question from the Red Party that the government would not change the rules for the allocation of care money to be given to people without previous employment income.

 As part of the state budget for 2024, Mjøs Persen announced that the government would spend 20 million NOK to strengthen efforts to combat work crime, social dumping and frivolity in working life.

 On 16 October, Persen was succeeded by Tonje Brenna in a cabinet reshuffle.

+Civic career

+In January 2026, it was announced that she would be joining Rud Pedersen Public Affairs as an associate director.

 Personal life

 Persen was born in Bergen on 24 April 1975, a daughter of Svein Persen and Eli Hedvig Mjøs, and graduated with a bachelor's degree in Culture and Social Studies from the University of Bergen.
 She lives with her partner, Nils-Olav Nøss and has four children, notably triplets and one adult son.